-177. Risk scenario 4 is not identified as a substantive risk due to the limited occurrence of long distance pollen flow for wheat and barley, the limited reproductive capacity of barley, and the proposed controls.
+175. Risk scenario 4 is not identified as a substantive risk due to the limited occurrence of long-distance pollen flow for wheat and barley, and the proposed controls.
 In addition, Risk scenarios 1, 2 and 3 did not identify toxicity, allergenicity or weediness of the GMOs or their hybrids as substantive risks.
 Therefore, this risk could not be considered greater than negligible and does not warrant further detailed assessment.